255kb/overwatch-heroes-icon-font/README.md

 ## Usage

-1. Add `style.css` file content to your project
+1. Add `ohi_font.css` file content to your project
-2. Use a class prefixed by `ohi-` and followed by the hero's name to display the icon and style it like any other text font:
+2. Use a class prefixed by `ohi-` (like Overwatch Heroes Icon) and followed by the hero's name to display the icon and style it like any other text font:

     ```
         <span class="ohi-bastion"></span>